TL;DR

 These mechanisms protect the organization while still rewarding strong performance.
 Without them, incentive systems can become either discouraging (if thresholds are too high) or unsustainable (if caps are absent).

-1. Calculate Payout
+4. Calculate Payout

 With the metric, rate, and boundaries defined, companies apply the formula to determine actual payouts.
 For a sales role, this could mean multiplying closed revenue by the commission percentage.

-For project-based role, it might involve assigning a bonus amount to each milestone achieved.
+For a project-based role, it might involve assigning a bonus amount to each milestone achieved.
 At this stage, clarity is essential: employees should be able to replicate the calculation themselves and verify how their incentive pay was derived.

 Transparent calculation builds trust and reduces disputes between employees and management.

-Let’s say, a support rep achieves 94% CSAT for the quarter, from the previous example.
-That is 4% points above the threshold.
+Let's say a support rep achieves 94% CSAT for the quarter, from the previous example.
+That is 4 points above the threshold.
 At $150 per point, the incentive pay = 4 × $150 = $600.
 Since this is below the $2,000 cap, the full $600 is paid out.

-1. Adjust for Exceptions
+5. Adjust for Exceptions

 Below is a step-by-step framework that organizations commonly use to calculate incentive pay effectively.